SouthernTriathlon/daemogar.github.io/pages/home.md

 Welcome to the 36<sup>th</sup> annual Sunbelt Cohutta Springs Triathlon!

 We invite you to join us at the Cohutta Springs Conference Center, in Crandall, GA on Sunday, October 6, 2019 - the first Sunday of the month.
 Packet pickup is from 10:30 am to 11:45 am, with orientation at 11:45 am; the race starts at 12:30 pm.
-The race features a ½ mile swim, 18 mile bike, and 4 mile run.
+The race features a 400 meter swim, 12 mile bike, and 5K run.

 Timing and Registration is avalible at [sunbeltcohuttaspringstriathlon.itsyourrace.com/register](https://sunbeltcohuttaspringstriathlon.itsyourrace.com/register) and is handled by Scenic City Multisport.
 Visit our FaceBook at [facebook.com/southerntriathlon](https://www.facebook.com/southerntriathlon) to explore photos from the past or like and help promote this event.